-Gout occurs when you have a buildup of uric acid in your blood.
-Uric acid is a waste product that results from normal body processes, and normally dissolves in the blood.
+Gout symptoms occur when you have a buildup of uric acid in your blood.
+Uric acid is a waste product that results from normal body processes and normally dissolves in the blood.
 It passes through the kidneys and out of the body in urine, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 But when the body produces too much uric acid, or the kidneys cannot get rid of it fast enough, the excess acid might form crystals in your joints.
 This causes gout.
-If you are taking a medication that increases the level of uric acid in your bloodstream, or have a family history of high levels of uric acid, you are more likely to get gout, says Eric Ruderman, MD, a professor at Northwestern University Feinberg School of Medicine.
-Check out these natural gout treatments for pain and swelling.
+If you are taking a medication that increases the level of uric acid in your bloodstream or have a family history of high levels of uric acid, you are more likely to get gout, says Eric Ruderman, MD, a professor at Northwestern University Feinberg School of Medicine.
+Check out these 13 natural gout treatments for pain and swelling.

 Gout symptom: swollen big toe